SamLatsin/vpn-lab/README.md

 * Registartion by mail with password recover
 * VPN load calculation
 * Feedback page
+* OpenVPN automated servers checker
 ### What needs to be done
 * Add support for another VPN protocols (such as Wireguard, IPSec/IKEv2, etc)
 * Add full support of subsciptions on Android
-* Add more VPN validators, so dead servers didn't come to clients
 ## Getting Started
 ### Requirements
 * Android or IOS phone